 Total 55 minutes

-Finally Sixth Way--Always Travel With a Note Pad and Pencils
+Finally the Seventh Way--Always Travel With a Note Pad and Pencils

 Then the children can play Noughts and Crosses, Hangman and Battleship, and do some drawing or writing.